pavel-maltsev/IBM-Cloud-Pak-for-Data/Data Lineage/Lab1_data_lineage_ETL_Postgres_1_Data_Pipelines_creation.md

 ## 4.1 Customer data migration

+First created DataStage flow will be the simpliest one and will 1:1 migrate the existing data from Customer table on the source to My_customer table of the target.

 From the Asset tab of the Lineage Project click the top-right New asset button.
 Scroll down the page and select "DataStage" tile in the section of "Graphical Builders"

 ![alt text](/Data%20Lineage/images/dsx_customer-0.png)